ZeroScriptz/facebookmeta-login-clonee/README.md

-# Facebook Login Clone
+## Facebook Login Clone
-## This was made as a personal project using React.js, HTMl, CSS, Tailwind CSS, and Framer Motion.
+# This was made as a personal project using React.js, HTML, CSS, Tailwind CSS, and Framer Motion.